Kroger-UT PGY1 Community Pharmacy Residency Program, ASHP-accredited

 Why Complete a Community Residency?

 The community pharmacy resident has a variety of opportunities to deliver pharmaceutical care with an emphasis on direct patient interaction.
-Facilities include The University of Toledo College of Pharmacy & Pharmaceutical Sciences and the Kroger Company.
-The College currently partners with Kroger to develop and implement advanced pharmaceutical care services in the community practice setting.
-Initiatives are primarily focused on medication therapy management, collaborative drug therapy, immunization, and health screenings.
+Facilities include The Kroger Company and The University of Toledo College of Pharmacy & Pharmaceutical Sciences.
+The College partners with Kroger to develop and implement advanced pharmaceutical care services in the community practice setting.
+Initiatives are primarily focused on medication therapy management, chronic disease state coaching, collaborative drug therapy, immunizations, and health screenings.

 The resident will have opportunities for teaching within the College, and a teaching certificate program for residents is offered within The University of Toledo College of Pharmacy.
 Residents will participate in the development of pharmacy care initiatives in each of our community practice facilities.

-Research is encouraged, especially in the areas of medication therapy management, collaborative drug therapy management, assessment of cost benefit for pharmaceutical care, and reimbursement for the delivery of patient care services.
+Research is encouraged, especially in the areas of medication therapy management, transitions of care, collaborative drug therapy management, and reimbursement for the delivery of patient care services.
 State-of-the-art laboratory and research facilities at The University of Toledo are among the finest in the region.

-Inaddition to patient care and research opportunities, a variety of other educational activities are available to the resident.
-These include attendance at institution-sponsored seminars and workshops, clinical and didactic instruction to PharmD students, presentation of continuing education seminars at the College of Pharmacy, and completion of advanced coursework in related areas.
+In addition to patient care and research opportunities, a variety of other professional and educational activities are available to the resident.
+These include a resident leadership series, laboratory and didactic instruction to PharmD students, IPPE and APPE student precepting, attendance at institution-sponsored seminars and workshops, presentation of continuing education seminars at the College of Pharmacy, and completion of advanced coursework in related areas.

 More about the Community Pharmacy Residency Program